 Creating an action plan for your family

 Call a family meeting to talk about ways your family can spread kindness around for Valentine’s Day.
 You might start by watching this video from Kids For Peace.

 - Explain that you want to do some acts of kindness for Valentine’s Day and brainstorm ideas.
 Ask: what could we do to show kindness this Valentines Day?
 Listen to your children’s ideas and write them down.
 Read through the ideas in this post and invite your kids to choose their favorites.
 Look through your list and choose one or two ideas.

 - Take a look at what you will need to do.
 Make lists and schedule time to gather supplies, make crafts, and go out to spread kindness.

 - Be generous in your praise and encouragement as your kids practice kindness.

 Valentine’s day can be a wonderful time for families.
 It is a time to make memories and affirm your love for each other.
 Adding in some acts of kindness will turn this day into a time of giving and that is great way to celebrate love.

-How will you celebrate Valentine’s Day with your children this year?
-Have you found ways to incorporate some acts of kindness into this celebration?
+How will you celebrate February 14th with your children this year?
+Have you found ways to incorporate some acts of kindness for Valentine’s Day into this celebration?
 Please share your ideas in the comments below.